 (c) that the lessor must take all reasonable steps to enforce the obligation of any other tenant of the lessor in occupation of adjacent premises not to cause or permit any interference with the reasonable peace, comfort or privacy of the tenant in the use by the tenant of the premises.

-[Section 44 inserted by No. 60 of 2011 s.
+[Section 44 inserted: No. 60 of 2011 s.
 41.]

 45. Securing premises